vlad-timotei/wpgp-tools/README.md

 - Personal translation notes & project status snippets
 - ~~Personal glossary~~ (this is included in [WPTranslationFiller extension](https://github.com/vibgyj/WPTranslationFiller/) and [GlotDict](https://github.com/Mte90/GlotDict) and I don't plan to overlap features!)
 - Gradually, some WPGPT features will be implemented in GlotDict, as part of a cross-project initiative.
-That said, WPGPT will continue to exist for those interested
+That said, WPGPT will continue to exist for those interested.
+- When a feature will be included in GlotPress (the long term plan for as many features as possible) it will be excluded from this extension.

 ### Contributing